 Reflective tape: This adds visibility in low-light conditions.

 Ventilation: Where will you be paddling?
 Do you need a little or a lot?

-Fishing features: Some manufacturers offer PFDs with fishing features such as multiple tool hangers, loops for a rod and a drop-down pocket table for working with lures and flies.
+Fishing features: Some PFDs have multiple tool hangers, loops for a rod and a drop-down pocket table for working with lures and flies.

 Q: How long does a PFD last?